Most reliable washer-dryer brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Take a look at our washer-dryer reviews to find the best and the most reliable washer-dryer for you.

-The table below shows the reliability scores and ratings for popular brands of washer-dryer.
-The more stars, the more reliable the washer-dryer brand.
+We survey thousands of washer-dryer owners to find out which brands are most prone to breakdowns and developing faults.

+The drum not emptying of water, clothes not drying properly or the machine developing drum bearing problems are some of the most common faults owners experience with a washer dryer.
+You’re much less likely to fall victim to these problems if you choose a washer-dryer brand with a five-star reliability rating.
+Use the table below to see the reliability scores given to each brand based on how they behave in the homes of real owners.

+The higher the score, the more likely you are to have a fault-free experience.
 Only logged-in Which? members can view our exclusive reliability ratings in the table below.

-If you’re not yet a member, sign up for a £1 Which? trial to get instant access.
+If you’re not a member, sign up for a Which? trial.
+Once you’ve discovered the best brand for you, head to our washer-dryer reviews to compare models

 |Brand